MindTek/Chat/README.md

 Delete a chat, set a flag "deleted" on it.
 This only removes that chat from chat list of users.

+###### Update user role inside chat
+> PUT /chat(:chatid/users/:userid/role

+Switch role of an user inside a chat between SINGLE and ADMIN.
+If user which request change is admin, then he can edit every other users.
+Else, he cannot do nothing.
+Request is required and is must be set with the sender id.

 ### Login communication
 #### API
 ###### Create a user